Suffield Arts Council

 • Organizational Support – learn about CCT’s programs for organizations and local arts agencies 860.256.2722 with questions.

-Artist Fellowships
+Artist Fellowship

 The Connecticut Commission on Culture & Tourism (CCT) Artist Fellowship program provides support to encourage the continuing development of Connecticut’s finest creative artists who are committed to their art form and who have a demonstrated history of professional activity in the state.
 The program allows artists to create new work and further their careers.